v-cakoll/docs.it-it/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

 author: mairaw
 ms.author: mairaw
 manager: wpickett
+ms.workload:
+- dotnet
+- dotnetcore
-ms.openlocfilehash: 93cd88d0321133a8340864645954b450a8e530ff
+ms.openlocfilehash: b10029c8b290ffaaa4a858fe3e5a6315031f1bab
-ms.sourcegitcommit: 4f3fef493080a43e70e951223894768d36ce430a
+ms.sourcegitcommit: e7f04439d78909229506b56935a1105a4149ff3d
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/21/2017
+ms.lasthandoff: 12/23/2017
 ---
-# <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a><span data-ttu-id="c8126-102">Procedura: creare oggetti GenericPrincipal e GenericIdentity</span><span class="sxs-lookup"><span data-stu-id="c8126-102">How to: Create GenericPrincipal and GenericIdentity Objects</span></span>
+# <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a><span data-ttu-id="11a4d-102">Procedura: creare oggetti GenericPrincipal e GenericIdentity</span><span class="sxs-lookup"><span data-stu-id="11a4d-102">How to: Create GenericPrincipal and GenericIdentity Objects</span></span>
-<span data-ttu-id="c8126-103">È possibile utilizzare il <xref:System.Security.Principal.GenericIdentity> classe in combinazione con la <xref:System.Security.Principal.GenericPrincipal> classe per creare uno schema di autorizzazione che esista indipendentemente da un dominio di Windows.</span><span class="sxs-lookup"><span data-stu-id="c8126-103">You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.</span></span>
+<span data-ttu-id="11a4d-103">È possibile utilizzare il <xref:System.Security.Principal.GenericIdentity> classe in combinazione con la <xref:System.Security.Principal.GenericPrincipal> classe per creare uno schema di autorizzazione che esista indipendentemente da un dominio di Windows.</span><span class="sxs-lookup"><span data-stu-id="11a4d-103">You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.</span></span>

-### <a name="to-create-a-genericprincipal-object"></a><span data-ttu-id="c8126-104">Per creare un oggetto GenericPrincipal</span><span class="sxs-lookup"><span data-stu-id="c8126-104">To create a GenericPrincipal object</span></span>
+### <a name="to-create-a-genericprincipal-object"></a><span data-ttu-id="11a4d-104">Per creare un oggetto GenericPrincipal</span><span class="sxs-lookup"><span data-stu-id="11a4d-104">To create a GenericPrincipal object</span></span>

-1.  <span data-ttu-id="c8126-105">Creare una nuova istanza della classe di identità e inizializzarla con il nome che si desidera conservare.</span><span class="sxs-lookup"><span data-stu-id="c8126-105">Create a new instance of the identity class and initialize it with the name you want it to hold.</span></span> <span data-ttu-id="c8126-106">Il codice seguente crea un nuovo oggetto **GenericIdentity** e lo inizializza con il nome `MyUser`.</span><span class="sxs-lookup"><span data-stu-id="c8126-106">The following code creates a new **GenericIdentity** object and initializes it with the name `MyUser`.</span></span>
+1.  <span data-ttu-id="11a4d-105">Creare una nuova istanza della classe di identità e inizializzarla con il nome che si desidera conservare.</span><span class="sxs-lookup"><span data-stu-id="11a4d-105">Create a new instance of the identity class and initialize it with the name you want it to hold.</span></span> <span data-ttu-id="11a4d-106">Il codice seguente crea un nuovo oggetto **GenericIdentity** e lo inizializza con il nome `MyUser`.</span><span class="sxs-lookup"><span data-stu-id="11a4d-106">The following code creates a new **GenericIdentity** object and initializes it with the name `MyUser`.</span></span>

     ```vb
     Dim MyIdentity As New GenericIdentity("MyUser")